aquatix/dammit.nl/content/posts/prettifying_gnome.md

 So anyway!

-On Ubuntu, I started with installing the 'vanilla' version of Gnome-Shell by installing the `ubuntu-gnome-desktop` package and choosing the `Gnome` or `GNOME on Xorg` session in the GDM login screen after you selecting my user.
-Otherwise, you get the Ubuntu tweaked version of Gnome-Shell, which might suite your tastes, but has the bar on the left side and some garish orange-based colours.
+On Ubuntu, I started with installing the 'vanilla' version of Gnome Shell by installing the `ubuntu-gnome-desktop` package and choosing the `GNOME` or `GNOME on Xorg` session in the GDM login screen after selecting my user.
+Otherwise, you get the Ubuntu tweaked version of Gnome Shell, which might suite your tastes, but has the bar on the left side and some other tweaks I do not necessarily want (and previously some garish orange-based colours).
 I like orange, but the changes that `ubuntu-gnome-desktop` does to the bootscreen and the login screens are welcome, and it gives a bare-bones Gnome Shell to work with.

 Speaking of Ubuntu, first we now really have to...

 ## Nuke snap from orbit

 I have feelings for Snap.
-They consist of me liking `.deb` files and even flatpak a lot better, and not liking the weird (resource) issues that the Snap daemon and its packages tend to bring to the table.
-Yes, things have grown better, no, I'm still not going to use it.
+They consist of me liking `.deb` files and even Flatpak a lot better, and not liking the weird (resource) issues that the Snap daemon and its packages tend to bring to the table.
+Yes, things have grown better; no, I'm still not going to use it.

-Assuming that you want to keep Firefox (I still love my little fox), follow the instructions on [the Mozilla howto](https://support.mozilla.org/en-US/kb/install-firefox-linux#w_install-firefox-deb-package-for-debian-based-distributions), but do not install Firefox from there just yet.
+Assuming that you want to keep Firefox (I still love my little fox), follow the instructions on [the Mozilla howto](https://support.mozilla.org/en-US/kb/install-firefox-linux#w_install-firefox-deb-package-for-debian-based-distributions) to prepare using the 'real' `.deb` version, but do not install Firefox from there just yet.

 After that, close Firefox, then `sudo apt remove firefox* thunderbird*` to remove the snap-based Deb packages from Ubuntu.